rainlab/twitter-plugin/README.md

 # Twitter integration plugin

-This plugin adds Twitter integration features to the [OctoberCMS](http://octobercms.com).
+This plugin adds Twitter integration features to the [October CMS](http://octobercms.com).

 This plugin allows you to add the following Components to your pages and layouts: